javajuice1337/RustPlusBot/plugin examples/announcements.md

 # **RustPlusBot** plugin example: announcements

-This example demonstrates how to automatically send pre-defined team chat announcements.
+This plugin example demonstrates how to automatically send pre-defined team chat announcements.

 You can define the announcements in the bot's config on the Commands tab, in the Alias section.
 Create an alias with the input `%ANNOUNCEMENT_0%` and output will be the message you want to display.
 Do this for announcements `0` - `9`.